rems-project/cn-lsp-server/README.md

 - [ ] `textDocument/selectionRange`
 - [ ] `workspace/symbol`

-Note that degrees of support for each LSP request are varying.
+Note that the degree of support for each LSP request varies.

 ## Contributing to project